vais-ral/CCPi-VirtualMachine/README.md

 ```

 ## After installation
+To access terminal of virtual machine, type:
+- `vagrant ssh` - connects to the VM - only console access via ssh.

+To access desktop, open VirtualBox and click the running virtual machine to show accees it's desktop.

+To access web UI of jupyter notebook, go http://localhost:8080 (the port 8080 is by default forwarded to guest port 80, consult exact port in Vagrantfile).

-Open VirtualBox desktop and work with VM.
-The CCPi installation of Python 3.7.x and all CCPi dependent modules are present at `/opt/ccpi/` directory, PATH environment is set for BASH.
+The CCPi installation of Python 3.x and all CCPi dependent modules are present at `/opt/ccpi/` directory, PATH environment is set for BASH.
 In order to exchange files between guest and host, the `/vagrant` is mapped to guest path of the `CCPi-VirtualMachine` directory.
 Follow https://cil.readthedocs.io and binary installation option for PATH `/opt/ccpi`.

-- `vagrant ssh` - connects to the VM - only console access via ssh.
 - `vagrant halt` - shutdowns the VM.
 - `vagrant up` - launched for the second and other time it will boot into existing VM in several seconds.